Sharp-X-Team/LuaSTG-Editor-Sharp-X/README.md

 You can check the changes we've made already at our [wiki page](https://github.com/zinoLath/LuaSTG-Editor-Sharp-X/wiki)!

+*Join our Discord server for more information and other content:* https://discord.gg/bhM599npvd

 LuaSTG Editor Sharp is a unoffical LuaSTG Editor.
 Aim of the LuaSTG Editor Sharp is to develop a user-friendly, high extensive editor with higher effciency.